 The switch is a three-position switch located on the dash panel that activates the courtesy lights or storage compartment(s) within the boat.
-Turning the switch to the left will turn the courtesy lights ON, and turning it to the right will turn the lights ON in the storage compartment(s).
-The middle position is OFF for both sets of lights.
+Turning the switch to the left will turn the courtesy lights ON, and turning it to the right will turn the lights ON in the storage

 If lights do not operate, check the main circuit breaker panel to determine if a circuit may have tripped.
-Re-set the circuit; if it continues to trip, take the boat to an authorized MasterCraft dealer.
+Reset the circuit; if it continues to trip, take the boat to an authorized MasterCraft dealer.